BingkunLin/clusterbootstraps/README.md

 Saved Variables|Introduction
 :---:|:---:
-self.coef|Original Coefficient(s)
+self.coef|Original Coefficient(s) of Sample
+self.mean_coef|Average Coefficient(s) of n Iterations
-self.mean|Mean of wald coefficient(s) of bootstrap sample self.upper_bound|Upper bound of the wald statistic self.lower_bound|Lower bound of the wald statistic
+self.mean|Mean of Bootstrap Sample Wald Statistic self.upper_bound|Upper Bound of the Wald Statistic self.lower_bound|Lower Bound of the Wald Statistic

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.